7 Freaky Ways Relationships Can Change Your Personality

 Given that most people express the same moral principles such as murdering is bad and stealing is wrong, your daily attributes are what makes up your character.
 By childhood, people are given a personality trait that can stick with them for the rest of their life.

 But it’s mentally exhausting to continue socializing with people and putting up a front they’re comfortable with.
-That’s because my core personality has already been yet and unless I spend years building an extrovert habit, it will remain that way.
+That’s because my core personality has already been sculpted and unless I spend years building an extrovert habit, it will remain that way.

 As some people can turn a complete 180, some only shift a few degrees to the right because of the way their partner or friend influenced them.
 Therefore, the 7 ways relationships can change your personality is….